Accessibility information for Immigration Museum. Also see the Autism friendly museum for social stories, sensory friendly maps and other information.

 There are two accessible entries to the Immigration Museum:

-Wheelchairs are available at the ticket desk for use throughout your visit on a first-come basis.
+Wheelchairs and a mobility scooter are available free of charge at the ticket desk at Immigration Museum for your visit on a first-come basis on the day.
+We recommend booking a wheelchair or mobility scooter prior to your visit by calling Immigration Museum on 13 11 02.
 All exhibition galleries and public spaces have lift and/or ramp access.

 Accessible lifts are located in the main foyer and provide access to all exhibition galleries on all levels.